drewreed2005/dre2.0/_posts/2023-12-09-Week_16_Planning.md

 ### Contents of the Week

 For PBL:
+- Fix timing with BigSort (if possible)
-- Focus on finishing up object relationships with Person
+- Support AJ/Haseeb on finishing fibonacci methods (backend)

 For lessons:
 - Finishing touches on our SQL lesson